 Little and often

-A chillier pool, particularly the unheated lidos, will make longer swims that bit harder to manage.
+A chillier pool, will make longer swims that bit harder to manage.
 Reduce your session time but pick up your frequency.
 This will also help with building up your tolerance to the cold if you plan to swim throughout the winter.

 Enjoy the earlier sunsets